-Machine Learning.
-AI, Deep Learning, neural networks.
+Machine Learning problems, or Artificial Intelligence, Deep Learning, Neural Networks issues.
 The biggest topic of the tech world, and hottest buzzwords of industry.
 Put them on your CV and your job prospects will certainly improve.
 Offer them as services in your company and see your marketability go up.

 You would think.